annawoodard/NPFit/README.md

     git apply /afs/crc.nd.edu/user/a/awoodard/www/ttV/1/patch.diff

     ```
 It is recommended that you iterate the version number at the end of `outdir` periodically.
 In this way, you should be able to keep track of differences as the analysis evolves.
+Note that `makeflow` works similarly to a makefile; if you delete an output and run makeflow again, all of the outputs which depend on that file will also be re-run.